Sabrina (actress): Film career

 Around July 1955, James Beney, of Walton Films, released a 100-foot, 9.5mm short glamour film, At Home with Sabrina.

 In 1955 she made her feature film debut as Trixie in Stock Car, a Wolf Rilla-directed drama.
 She then appeared in a small role in the 1956 film Ramsbottom Rides Again.
 In her third film, Blue Murder at St Trinian's (1957), she had a non-speaking role in which, despite sharing equal billing with the star Alastair Sim on posters and appearing in many publicity stills in school uniform, she was required only to sit up in bed wearing a nightdress, reading a book, while the action took place around her.

-The short film Goodnight with Sabrina (1959, 3:49 mins) is included with Beat Girl (1960), remastered in 2016 by BFI Flipside.
+The short film Goodnight with Sabrina (1959, 3:49 minutes) is included with Beat Girl (1960), remastered in 2016 by BFI Flipside.

 Sabrina's penultimate film role was in the western The Phantom Gunslinger (1970), (Note: Although it was not released until 1970, the film was produced in 1967.) in which she starred alongside Troy Donahue.
 Her final film was the horror movie The Ice House (1969), replacing Jayne Mansfield, who had been cast two years previously, shortly before her death in a car crash.